-2205.3 Embodied CO2e of steel products.
-Structural steel, hollow steel section, steel plate, and concrete reinforcing bar used in the building project shall comply with Section 2205.3.1, and either 2205.3.2 or 2205.3.3.
+2205.3 Embodied CO2e in structural steel products.
+Structural steel, hollow steel section, steel plate, and concrete reinforcing bar used in the building project's primary structural frame, lateral force resisting system, secondary structural members, and foundations shall comply with Section 2205.3.1, and either 2205.3.2 or 2205.3.3.

 Exceptions:

-1. Projects less than 50,000 square feet.

-1. Projects where the total cost of the structural steel in Table 2205.3.2 is less than 5% of the total project value.
+- 1. Projects less than 50,000 square feet. - 2.-Projects where the total cost of the structural steel in Table 2205.3.2 is less than 5% of the total project value.

 2205.3.1 Documentation of CO2e.
-Environmental Product Declarations (EPD) shall be submitted for 75% of total structural steel products used in the building, based on cost or weight.
-All EPDs for products used in the building shall be provided to the AHJ prior to certificate of occupancy.
+Confirmation of a product's Environmental Product Declarations (EPD) shall be submitted for 75% of total-structural steel products used in the building's primary structural frame, lateral force resisting system, secondary structural members, and foundations, based on cost or weight.
+Confirmation of the product's All-A letter from a registered design professional confirming EPDs for products used in the building shall be provided to the AHJ prior to certificate of occupancy.

 2205.3.1.1 Requirements for EPD.
-CO2e content shall be documented for 75% of the total steel products by a product-specific cradle-to-gate Type III EPD complying with the goal and scope for the cradle-to-gate requirements in accordance with ISO Standards 14025 and 21930.
+CO2e content shall be documented for 75% of the total streutural steel products must shall have by a product-specific cradle-to-gate Type III EPD complying with the goal and scope for the cradle-to-gate requirements in accordance with ISO Standards 14025 and 21930 and be available in a publicly accesible database.